PlasmaPy/hack-week/resources/2022HW_python_pypi_pip.md

 * The easiest to get Python is to download the installer directly from Python's website, https://www.python.org/downloads/, and install.
+* Python can also be installed with [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/)
 * Versions and end-of-life
     * Python 2.7 reached its end-of-life back in 2020.
     * Python schedules a version's end-of-life to be 5 years from its